 It’s graduation season, so commencement addresses by actors, politicians, writers, musicians and other luminaries are sweeping the world of higher education across the entire spectrum of mediocrity and profound wisdom.
 From Darth Vader to Jesus: Famous Lives in Minimalist Pictograms.
 By Maria Popova From the guillotine to lightsabers, or what vintage visual language has to do with pop culture.

 “Cities are the crucible of civilization,” proclaimed Geoffrey West at last month’s TED Global.
 Cities are where most of humanity’s creative and intellectual ideation, communication, and innovation takes place, so understanding cities is vital to understanding our civilization.
+To help do that, here is an omnibus of seven fantastic books exploring the complex and faceted nature, function, history, and future of urbanity’s precious living organism, from design to sociology to economics and beyond.
 Earth Day the TED Way.
 By Maria Popova Oceans, omnivores, and what babies have to do with design manifestos.

 It’s Earth Day, so what better time to spotlight some of the smartest, most compelling thinking in sustainability from the past few years, and what better place for these ideas to manifest themselves than the TED stage?
 Today, we’re curating our five favorite sustainability-related TED talks of the past five years — from eye-opening revelations to ideological landmarks.
 We’re longtime fans of photographic artist Chris Jordan, whose work captures otherwise alienating and thus meaningless numbers and statistics in incredibly powerful and emotionally impactful collages.
 His first TED talk is compelling introduction to his extraordinary work and the vision behind it.
 Jordan’s most recent work focuses specifically on marine sustainability, which is a nice segue to… The Stanford Prison Experiment Turns 40.